-CIS4350 Client-side in Web Application Development UGCC Prerequisite: CIS4278 or equivalent
+CIS4350 Client-side in Web Application Development UGCC

 This course introduces students to client-side web programming (presentation layer) in a team-based, project-oriented environment.
 Emphasis is placed on HTML5, AJAX, JASON, JavaScript, JSP and CSS as well as quality development best practices such as unit testing in order to solve different levels of Web application development complexities.
-Students have the opportunity to gain hands-on experience creating low-fidelity visual representation of website's layout design (Prototype) through variety of Wireframing technics.
+Students have the opportunity to gain hands-on experience creating low-fidelity visual representation of website's layout design (Prototype) through variety of Wireframing techniques.